How Much Does it Cost to Wash a Load of Clothes in the UK?

 If you use your washing machine 220 times a year, it would cost the following:

 However, A-rated machines typically cost around £450, whereas you can pick up a D-rated machine for around £300.
-This means it would take almost ten years for the investment to pay off in energy savings, if your washing machine lasts that long!
+This means it would take over 11 years for the investment to pay off in energy savings, if your washing machine lasts that long!

 See our guide to the most energy-efficient washing machines on the market if you want to find a machine with ultra-low running costs.